 If you are retired from a State agency, a county board of education (or an eligible employee of a local agency) and you chose to use your accrued leave to extend your employer-paid insurance coverage, your accrued leave pays the premium for your health coverage.
+(Accrued sick and/or annual leave can only be used at the time of retirement.
+It cannot be saved for use later.)
 If the policyholder dies, the accrued leave benefit terminates, even if the surviving dependent continues coverage.

-The calculation of this benefit depends on when you came into the PEIA plan as follows:
+The calculation of this benefit depends on when you were hired and came into the PEIA plan as follows: